IIP Internships in India

-Indian Chamber of Commerce **NEW**
+Indian Chamber of Commerce

 Location: Kolkata, India

-The Indian Chamber of Commerce (ICC), is looking for a suitable Intern who would be responsible for carrying out economic & social research activities and developing good quality reports focusing on enhancing the competitiveness of the Indian economy /eastern and northeastern parts of India.
-The interns should have a fair understanding of the global, Asian and Indian socio-economic scenarios and should be able to contribute significantly towards the framing of future forecasts and trends.
-They would be required to interact and network with relevant stakeholders in government, industry, media, social entrepreneurs, and civil society groups to understand issues of key importance and act as a catalyst in the process of change.
-Sound domain knowledge in areas such as agriculture and food processing, environment and climate change, IT and ITeS, banking, finance & capital markets, etc. would be an asset.
-Examples of possible projects would be: Study on FDI in Retail in India: Issues and Prospects; Study on SEZs in India: Issues with Land Acquisition, Best Practices, Recommendations; Sector-specific Reports primarily focusing on services sectors like IT & ITeS, tourism, banking & financial Services, environment, agriculture etc. Two placements have been created for the International Internship Program.
+About: The Indian Chamber of Commerce (ICC), the largest Industry Association in the East & North-Eastern parts of India which is headquartered in Kolkata, is looking for a suitable Intern who would be responsible for carrying out Economic & Social Research activities and coming up with good quality Reports and Studies focusing on enhancing the competitiveness of the Indian economy / Eastern & North-Eastern parts of India.
+The intern should have a fair understanding of the Global, Asian and Indian socio-economic scenarios, and should be able to contribute significantly towards framing of future forecasts and trends.
+He / She would be required to interact and network with relevant stakeholders in the Government, Industry, Media and Civil Society Groups for understanding issues of key importance, and act as a catalyst in the process of change.
+Sound domain knowledge in sectors / areas like Agriculture & Food Processing, Environment & Climate Change, IT & ITeS, Banking, Finance & Capital Markets, etc. would surely be appreciated.

-Indian Institute for Cerebral Palsy **NEW**
+Indian Institute for Cerebral Palsy

 Location: Kolkata, India